smariotti/Valheim/TrophyHuntMod/Package/README.md

 ## Change Log
+v0.10.15
+- Fix for score display update when calculating end of game all-biome bonus and time-remaining bonuses

 v0.10.14
 - Minor fix for presenting trophy, biome and all-biome bonus data to the backend in proper order